mstksg/inCode/copy/entries/singletons-3.md

 the solutions, but you can delete everything after the comment `-- Exercises` if you wish to start on your own!

+**Remember to enable -Wall** to ensure that all of your functions are total!
+None of these implementations should require any incomplete pattern matches!

 !!![solution1]:singletons/Door3.hs "-- | 1."
+!!![solution2]:singletons/Door3.hs "refuteRefute"
-!!![solution2]:singletons/Door3.hs "data And" "data Or" "decideAnd" "decideOr" !!![solution3]:singletons/Door3.hs "knockedRefute" "knockedRefute" !!![solution4]:singletons/Door3.hs "knockRefl" "knockSomeDoorRefl" !!![solution5]:singletons/Door3.hs "knockInv" "knockSomeDoorInv" !!![solution6]:singletons/Door3.hs "instance Cycle DoorState" "instance PCycle DoorState" "instance SCycle DoorState"
+!!![solution3]:singletons/Door3.hs "data And" "data Or" "decideAnd" "decideOr" !!![solution4]:singletons/Door3.hs "knockedRefute" "knockedRefute" !!![solution5]:singletons/Door3.hs "knockRefl" "knockSomeDoorRefl" !!![solution6]:singletons/Door3.hs "knockInv" "knockSomeDoorInv" !!![solution7]:singletons/Door3.hs "instance Cycle DoorState" "instance PCycle DoorState" "instance SCycle DoorState"

 1. We talk about predicates as type constructors with type `k -> Type`.
 This fits a lot of things we've seen before (all instances of `Functor`, for